 Andrew Quon, Senior Program Officer

-Andrew Quon is primarily responsible for the management and development of undergraduate science educational grants to research universities and works on the Inclusive Excellence undergraduate science education grants initiative .
-He also works on the EXceptional Research Opportunities Program (EXROP), an undergraduate research program placing students from disadvantaged and diverse backgrounds into the labs of HHMI scientists.
-Andrew has extensive experience with and knowledge of science education programs in the United States and has performed analyses on issues in science education and training, with an emphasis on programs and initiatives to improve diversity and inclusion.
-Andrew has a master's degree in Public Health from the Johns Hopkins School of Public Health and a bachelor's degree in Biology from the Johns Hopkins University.
-In 2018 he earned a PhD in Education at George Mason University, with a Science Education Research Specialization.
-Prior to joining HHMI, Andrew worked at the Association of American Medical Colleges (AAMC) as a Staff and Research Associate in the Division of Biomedical and Health Sciences Research.
+Andrew primarily works with the ILG team to support the Inclusive Excellence 1&2 Initiative.
+Andrew also has managed undergraduate science grants to research universities and undergraduate fellowships to support students from diverse backgrounds.
+Andrew has extensive knowledge, experience, and research in science education and training programs, with an emphasis on programs and initiatives to improve diversity, equity and inclusion.
+Andrew has a PhD in Education from George Mason University, an MPH from the Johns Hopkins School of Public Health and a BA in Biology from the Johns Hopkins University.
+Prior to joining HHMI, Andrew worked at the Association of American Medical Colleges (AAMC) in the Division of Biomedical and Health Sciences Research.

 Nadia Rueda, Operations Coordinator

 Nadia Rueda worked at Children’s National Medical Center for 12 years before joining HHMI.
 During her last 7 years at Children’s she was the Manager, Patient Experience/Ombudsman.
 In that role, Nadia worked with patients, families, the medical team and the administration to address complaints and grievances as well as mitigate potential risks and lawsuits to the organization.
 In her role of Operations Coordinator here at HHMI, one of Nadia’s responsibilities will be to serve as the primary contact person for our local grantees.
-Nadia is excited to join the UGP team and to be an active participant in growing the diversity of scientists in the community.
+She also provides support for the operations of the Inclusive Excellence initiative and is part of the HHMI Pathway team, which supports all users of the online grants management system.
+Nadia is excited to be a part of the ILG team and to be an active participant in growing the diversity of scientists in the community.

-Within the Undergraduate and Graduate programs of HHMI’s Science Education department, Sarah's portfolio encompasses several initiatives including the HHMI Professors program.
+Within the Inclusive Learning Group in the Center for the Advancement of Science Leadership and Culture at HHMI, Sarah serves as Director of our Grants Management Team.
+This team supports a wide portfolio of grant initiatives and strategic efforts within the group.
+Sarah also serves as project lead for the HHMI Professors program and Driving Change.
 Sarah joined HHMI in 2014 and prior to that held the position of Assistant Dean for Honors, Research and International Study in the College of Natural Sciences at The University of Texas at Austin where she administered multiple college initiatives, including honors programs, international science initiatives, and undergraduate research.
-Additionally, she was Director and PI of the HHMI- and NSF-funded Freshman Research Initiative (FRI) - a unique, large-scale program that engages undergraduates in research at The University of Texas at Austin.
+Additionally, she was Director and Pl of the HHMI- and NSF-funded Freshman Research Initiative (FRI) - a unique, large-scale program that engages undergraduates in research at The University of Texas at Austin.

-Patricia Soochan is a member of the multidisciplinary team with primary responsibility for the development and execution of the Inclusive Excellence (IE) initiative.
-Previously she had primary responsibility for science education grants to primarily undergraduate institutions, a precursor of IE. She has served as a councilor for the Council on Undergraduate Research and is a contributing writer for a newsletter for the American Women in Science.
+Patricia Soochan, MS is a member of the multidisciplinary team with primary responsibility for the development and execution of the Inclusive Excellence 1&2 (IE1&2) initiative.
+In her IE1&2 role, she has become an eager student of organizational development and network building.
+Previously she had primary responsibility for science education grants to primarily undergraduate institutions, a precursor of IE. She has served as a councilor for the Council on Undergraduate Research and is a contributing writer on women leaders in STEM for AWIS (Association for Women in Science) Magazine.
 Prior to joining HHMI, she was a science assistant at the National Science Foundation, a science writer for a consultant to the National Cancer Institute, and a research and development scientist at Life Technologies.
-She received her BS and MS degrees in biology from George Washington University.